 4. Let them choose

-Giving children choices makes them active in doing the house chores, and giving them a choice makes them feel that they have some power or control over the task.
-Giving them choice is important as one may like to fold clothes and another to wash the vessels when they get an opportunity to make a choice on which suits them, making choice is one of the important skills children will use for the rest of their life.
-Never assign them a particular task, give them choices because when they do unfavourable work they might take doing chores as a punishment, give them choices.
+Giving children choices makes them active in doing the home chores, and giving them a choice makes them feel that they have some power or control over the task.
+Giving them choice is important as one may like to fold clothes and another to wash the vessels when they get an opportunity to make a choice on which suits them, making a choice is one of the important skills children will use for the rest of their life.
+Never assign them a particular kids chore, give them choices because when they do unfavourable work they might take doing chores as a punishment, give them choices.

 5. Work as a team

-Working as a team is one of the best ways to do household chores it makes the children feel happy when they do works together.
+Working as a team is one of the best ways to do household activities it makes the children feel happy when they do works together.
 Working in a group and achieving a common goal makes the job easier, and supporting and struggling in the process creates a good bond with each other.
-By doing the household chores together parents get to know how well their kids work and they can also have family time with their children and teach them life skills through doing these chores together.
+By doing the household work together parents get to know how well their kids work and they can also have family time with their children and teach them life skills through doing these chores together.

 Don’t micromanage kids while they do their tasks, let them complete the work how they feel, and micromanaging them may frustrate you, and the kids get irritated with it!